CASKTH/Borehole_modelisation/README.md

 ### Explanation
 Result can be explain by this following picture.
-Heat enter in pipe 1 and heat propagate inside through time.
+Heat enter in pipe 1 inlet and heat propagate inside through time.

 <p align="center">
 <img src="explain.jpg"/>